Mock executions, electric shocks and dog attacks: Human Rights Watch accuses Russia of systemic torture of Ukrainian POWs

 Advertisement:

-Content warning: this article contains descriptions of traumatic events which may cause emotional distress.
+Content warning: this article contains descriptions of traumatic events which some readers may find distressing.

-More details: The organisation has established that Russian authorities and forces have systematically tortured and cruelly treated prisoners during capture and throughout their detention.
+More details: Human Rights Watch established that Russian authorities and forces have systematically tortured and cruelly treated prisoners during capture and throughout their detention.

-Human Rights Watch has collected testimony about the widespread use of physical and psychological torture, as well as the detention of thousands of Ukrainian soldiers in "atrocious conditions", in which imprisoned soldiers have had no access to adequate food, medical care or basic hygiene.
+The organisation has collected testimony about the widespread use of physical and psychological torture, as well as the detention of thousands of Ukrainian soldiers in "atrocious conditions" with no access to adequate food, medical care or basic hygiene.

-Former POWs who have been interviewed have described brutal beatings, being forced to remain in stress positions, sleep deprivation, mock executions, the use of electric shocks and attacks by dogs.
+Former POWs described brutal beatings, being forced to remain in stress positions, sleep deprivation, mock executions, administration of electric shocks, and attacks by dogs.

 Quote: "All but one reported being subjected to sexual violence, including rape and the threat of rape, forced nudity, humiliation, and the application of electrical shocks to the genitals.
 One Ukrainian soldier, captured near Lysychansk in Luhansk Oblast, said Russian soldiers mocked his tattoo, which said 'Strength and Honour', and forced him to sit on a bottle while pressing down on his shoulders."

-More details: Ukrainian soldiers have admitted that they have been held in inhuman conditions, with insufficient or inedible food, no basic hygiene products and largely no access to medical care, even in life-threatening cases.
+More details: Ukrainian soldiers said they were held in inhuman conditions, with insufficient or inedible food, no basic hygiene products and medical care largely unavailable, even in life-threatening cases.

-Four people who have been interviewed have accused Russian medical staff of taking part in torture.
+Four of the POWs interviewed accused Russian medical staff of taking part in torture.

 Quote: "A 50-year-old sergeant said that the day after he was detained in Luhansk Oblast in September 2022, three Russian military intelligence officials took him to an abandoned house near the front line, tied him to a chair, and gave him electric shocks for two to three hours, using a military field telephone and other devices."